TIMEMIXCELL/meat-freshness-website/README.md

       - The first IP is for localhost, allowing access from the same machine.

-      - The second IP is for users on the same network as the program runner, enabling them to access the application remotely
+      - The second IP is for users on the same network as the program runner, enabling them to access the application remotely.

-1. Hold Ctrl and Click on Ip to access to website
+1. Hold Ctrl and Click on Ip to access the website.